vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Data modification
 ~~~~~~~~~~~~~~~~~

-It is possible that attacker may be able to modify data that is exchanged between the Sponsor
+It is possible that the attacker may be able to modify data that is exchanged between the Sponsor
 and the Issuer on (re)issuance.
 The procedures for issuance and re-issuance must be engineered
 in a way so that any malicious alternations of data be detected by one of the participants before
 the transaction is broadcasted.
 Semi-signed transactions must not be able to be broadcasted without